danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 Element <label class="forward-toggle">...</label> is not clickable at point (700, 225).
 ```

-This means the test is trying to click at `x` position 700 and `y` position 225 on the page and not finding anything clickable such as an input or link.
-In terms of Capybara selectors, none of the tests use co-ordinates to select elements because it would be too brittle.
+This means the test is trying to click at `x` position `700` and `y` position `225` on the page and not finding anything clickable such as an input or link.
+None of the tests use co-ordinates to select elements because it would be too brittle.
 Any design change or layout shift would break a test that expected an element to be in a specific location on the page.
 So why was the test reporting an error about a specific point reference?

 To find where this point was on the page, I installed the [coordinates](https://chrome.google.com/webstore/detail/coordinates/bpflbjmbfccblbhlcmlgkajdpoiepmkd) Chrome extension, navigated to the Email Forwarding area of the app and enabled the extension.
 Here is where point `(700, 225)` occurs on the page:

 ![capybara edit forward click point](../images/capybara-edit-forward-click-point.png "capybara edit forward click point")

 Indeed this is a point of "white space" with nothing clickable in that area.
 The actual toggle that should be clicked occurs way more to the left and slightly above this point.
 So that explains why the test reports `not clickable at point (700, 225)`.
-But *why* is the test trying to click there rather than the toggle that is selected by the test?
+But *why* is the test trying to click at this specific point rather than the toggle that is selected by the test?

 ## Markup